My core theology is that God exists, and that he is Good.

 By definition, God is a (the) creator.
-It is not plausible to me that God would be irrational.
-To create and destroy on a whim is not rational, leading me to certainty that his actions are fully intentional.
-A rational, intentional God is not congruent with a God who would act in bad faith, or by half measures.
+It is not plausible that God would be irrational.
+To create and destroy on a whim is not rational; his actions are fully intentional.
+A rational, intentional God is not congruent with a God who would act in bad faith.

-Therefore: given a rational God - a creator, I can extrapolate that he creates with only good intent.
+Therefore: given a rational God - a creator, I can extrapolate that he creates and acts with only good intent.

-So, assuming a rational, prime mover, what would such a being intend toward it’s creation?
+So, assuming a rational, prime mover, what would such a being intend toward his creation?
 Not harm.
 Not destruction.
 Not senseless pain.

 Then what?
 I can only reasonably conclude that a complete, sovereign God would intend good, and would act to effect good.

-Because of this progression of thought, I have come to complete conviction, that God is Good.
+And so I have come to complete conviction that God is Good.

 I believe we can infer some of God’s nature by his creation.
-A God who is Good, and who creates with good intent, and whose creation seems utterly based on relationship and connection, must be seeking to connect with creation.
+A God who is good, and who creates with good intent, and whose creation seems utterly based on relationship and connection, must be seeking to connect with his creation.

 So I look for evidence of God reaching out to his creation.
-Of every “God story” I know about; Christianity, Islam, Buddhism, Animism, Ancestor Worship - only the story of incarnation, God clothing himself with flesh and living with us, God making a way for us to reach him, seems congruent with the nature of a Good God.
-This leads me to the third cornerstone of my faith: God wants to connect with man.
-God gave his son, Jesus Christ, in order to be reconciled with man!
+Of every “God story” I know about; Christianity, Islam, Buddhism, Animism, Ancestor Worship - only the story of incarnation (God clothing himself with flesh and living with us, and making a way for us to reach him), seems congruent with the nature of a Good God.
+Thus the third cornerstone of my faith: God wants to connect with humankind.